stgatilov/nsuolymp/README.md

     pip install psutil
     pip install colorama
     pip install typing
+    pip install requests        # only used for "testsol --nsuts"

 On Windows, you'd better add `.PY` extension to PATHEXT environment variable globally.
 On POSIX, you should mark all scripts with shebang as executable (with `chmod`).